julianoappelklein/hokus/README.md

 ## Running In Linux or Mac

-You can download the source code and try to compile the project in your enviroment.
+You can download the source code and try to compile the project in your environment.

 Keep in mind that some errors may occur.